PeterWCox/Infraworks-Road-Style-Wizard/README.md

-# Infraworks-Road-Style-Wizard

-An (unofficial) program developed in C# that helps Autodesk Infraworks (IW) users mass-produce road cross-sections without relying on the cumbersome manual process using IW's GUI.
+# Infraworks Road Style Wizard

+A simple application for Infraworks (IW) that:

+1. Provides a method to create road-styles using a tabular interface
+2. Allows sharing road style templates between models.

 ![Software Screenshot](https://i.ibb.co/z5KQHz5/screenshot.png[/url])

-The program allows users to specify road cross-sections either via the GUI tabular input or direct import via an Excel file.
-The program then produces a styles.json file which can be readily imported into Infraworks.
+Hopefully this application will help IW modellers reduce the amount of time spent manually creating road-sections using the cumbersome GUI

-Please refer to the included manual for a ful description on how to use the program.
-If the tool is of interest please do a test-run on a new/non-project critical model to satsify yourself that the tool is up to the job.
-The tool went quite a bit of testing via randomly generated road-cross-sections but of course accidents do happen...
+Please refer to the included manual for a full description on how to use the program included worked examples.

+Although the application underwent a lot of testing, It is strongly recommended that users of the program do a test-run on a non-critical model file to satisfy themselves that the tool works as described.

-Note: The program has only been tested on IW 2019 and 2020.
+The program has only been tested on IW 2019 and 2020.

 If you have any feedback, find any bugs or have suggestions for future improvements drop me a line at support@eurocodehelpers.com